NasifAhmed/NasifAhmed/README.md

   I build full stack websites with responsive and eye catching UI with efficient and structured backend. <br> I am enthusiastic about the ever-changing web development world, linux and FOSS culture.<br>
   My favorite tech to work with are Tailwind, React and Typescript. <br>
   <br>
-  My goal is to become a senior web developer and work in devops field in future
+  My goal is to become a senior full stack web developer/engineer and work in devops field in future
 </p>

 <div align="center">